SG-K/RecyclerviewWithBenefits/README.md

 1. Drag and Reorder Recyclerview Items.

 # Drag and Reorder Recyclerview Items.
-Medium article explaing the implementation is under construction, will update here once it got published.
+Medium article enplaning the implementation is under construction, will update here once it got published.

 ![](media/reorder.gif)